-240 4 Cyclonic and environmental PV in ERA5
+4 Cyclonic and environmental PV in ERA5

 In this section we apply our methodology to all Mediterranean cyclones identified in ERA5.
 Figure 6a shows the time evolution of PV averaged along all trajectories from all ERA5 cyclones, where t = 0 h corresponds to the mature stage of the cyclones.
 The grey shaded area indicates the range between the 10th and 90th percentiles.
 From t = -48 h until t = -12 h, PV is on average fairly well conserved.
-In the last 12 h before the mature stage, PV increases to 1.5 PVU, i.e., there is a PV gain of 1 PVU.
-Therefore, the PV anomaly that defines the cyclone in the lower troposphere mainly forms within 12 hours prior to the mature stage.
-It is noteworthy that some trajectories already start with PV ≥ 1 PVU.
+In the last 12h before the mature stage, PV increases to 1.5 PVU; i.e., there is a PV gain of 1 PVU.
+Therefore, the PV anomaly that defines the cyclone in the lower troposphere mainly forms within 12h prior to the mature stage.
+It is noteworthy that some trajectories already start with PV $\geq$ 1 PVU.
 These high PVS values originate from PV production processes prior to t = -48 h.
 In most cases, they were produced earlier than cyclogenesis and are therefore environmental.
-Figure 6b shows the time evolution of the cyclone (mean value of 0.68 PVU) during the 12 h prior to the mature stage.
+Figure 6b shows the time evolution of the cyclonic (apvc; red) and environmental (apve; blue) PV modifications.
+It reveals that most of the PV modification occurs inside the cyclone (mean value of 0.68 PVU) during the 12 h prior to the mature stage.
 Cyclonic PV starts increasing around t = -13 h, matching the average time of cyclogenesis (Fig. 2a).
 In contrast, the contribution of environmental PV is about half as strong with a mean of 0.38 PVU.
-Interestingly, until about t = -15 h, the contribution of environmental PV is about half as strong with a mean of 0.38 PV 0.
-Interestingly, until about t = -15 h, the mean environmental PV modification is close to zero indicating that positive and negative contributions tend to cancel each other.
-Nevertheless, the spread of environmental PV values in Fig. 6b (blue shading) shows also a particularly large case-tocase variability.
-For instance, total appendix t = 0 h ranges from -0.55 to 1.5 PVU (10^{th} and 90^{th} percentiles) compared to appendix with a range from -0.2 to 1.6 PVU.
+Interestingly, until about t = -15 h, the mean environmental PV modification is close to zero, indicating that positive and negative contributions tend to cancel each other out.
+Nevertheless, the spread of environmental PV values in Fig. 6b (blue shading) shows also a particularly large case-by-case variability.
+For instance, total apve at t = 0 h ranges from -0.55 to 1.5 PVU (10th and 90th percentiles) compared to apvc with a range from -0.2 to 1.6 PVU.